-Nigerian protesters say security forces fired on them amid growing global outrage
+Nigerian protesters say security forces fired on them, fueling global outrage

 Amnesty International said it has documented 82 cases of the squad’s abuses in the past three years, including beating, hanging, mock execution, sexual assault and waterboarding.

-“The U.S. must stand with Nigerians who are peacefully demonstrating for police reform and seeking an end to corruption in their democracy,” he said in a statement.

-Nigerian soccer star Odion Jude Ighalo, who plays for Manchester United, slammed the army in an online video, adding, “I’m ashamed of this government.”

-The unrest escalated on Tuesday following news reports that officers had killed two people in Lagos, the continent’s largest city.
+In Lagos, the continent’s largest city, unrest escalated on Tuesday following news reports that officers had killed two people.
 A crowd torched a police station, and protesters blocked roads, demanding justice for the victims.

 The Nigerian Police Force deployed anti-riot officers to “protect the lives and property of all Nigerians and secure critical national infrastructure across the country,” a spokesman said in a statement.